cda-tum/mqt-qecc/docs/source/EccFramework.rst

 The QECC library offers means for automatic implementation and evaluation of error-correcting codes for quantum computing :cite:labelpar:`grurl2023eccframework`.
 More precisely, the library allows to automatically apply different error correction schemes to quantum circuits provided as OpenQASM files or Qiskit :code:`QuantumCircuit` objects.
 The "protected" quantum circuits can then be exported again in the form of OpenQASM files or can be directly used for noise-aware quantum circuit simulation.
-For the latter case, we also provide a wrapper script which makes use of the provided framework to apply error correction schemes to circuits and directly simulate those circuits using qiskit.
+For the latter case, a wrapper script which makes use of the provided framework to apply error correction schemes to circuits and directly simulate those circuits using Qiskit is provided.

 Usage
 #####